marcusfrdk/messages-clone/README.md

 ```
 *Then follow instructions in the new tab in your web-browser.*

+## APIs
+The only API I am currently using is [https://randomuser.me/api](https://randomuser.me/api).

 ## FAQ
 **Why did you create this?**<br/>
 Mostly for fun, but also to learn more about React Native and what is possible.
 I will be adding features I think Apple should implement as well.